 We are taking a proactive approach to ensure we have a healthy group of staff available to support our service users and families:

-- All CMHA Toronto staff who are able to, have been asked to work from home for an initial three-week period beginning Tuesday, March 17.
+- All CMHA Toronto staff who are able to, have been asked to work from home beginning Tuesday, March 17, 2020 until further notice.
 Staff are working remotely, but are still working regular business hours

 - All CMHA Toronto staff have been advised to self-isolate for a 14-day period if they have: